Drive sales on autopilot with ecommerce-focused featuresSee Features

 Unfortunately, Apple Mail/iPhone/iPad OS doesn’t support this functionality yet.
 So a significant part of the ecommerce audience still isn’t able to have this user experience.

-However, step by step we are getting there and a year of 2020 may be the year of interactivity.
+However, step by step we are getting there and 2023 might just be the year of interactivity.

-However, bold design solutions and bright colors have just kicked-in.
-Dark background, contrasting colors are getting more and more used to attract attention to the main CTA.
+However, bold design solutions and bright colors have just kicked in.
+Dark backgrounds and contrasting colors are becoming increasingly common.

-In 2020, we see this tendency fading out and the new emerging.
-More and more brands are using futuristic motifs and 3D effects.
+In 2021, we see this tendency fading out in email marketing design and a new one emerging.
+More brands are using futuristic motifs and 3D effects.
 You can definitely try these out for some occasional email campaigns and see how your audience accepts this new trend.

-There are tons of different email newsletter designs you can test out with your store, and you can use the guidelines as a beacon for the best elements to include.
-Following the newsletter rules and tips above, you will improve email design as well as conversion.
+There are tons of different newsletter designs you can test out in your store, and you can use these guidelines as a beacon for the best elements to include.
+Following the email newsletter design best practices above, you’ll improve your newsletter design as well as your conversions.